-FHA loans are not perfect, but they are a great fit in some situations.
+FHA loans aren’t perfect for everybody, but they are an excellent fit in some situations.
 The main appeal is that they make it easy to buy property.
-But remember that those benefits always come with tradeoffs.
-Here are some of the most attractive features:
+But remember that these benefits always come with tradeoffs.

 Small down payment: FHA loans allow you to buy a home with a down payment as low as 3.5 percent.
-Other loan programs may require a larger down payment, or they may require high credit scores to get approved with a small down payment.
+Other (conventional) loan programs may require a larger down payment, or they require high credit scores and high incomes to get approved with a small down payment.

-If you happen to have more than 3.5 percent available, you might be better off making a larger down payment.
-Doing so will give you more options, and you’ll probably save money on interest costs over the life of your loan.
+Doing so gives you more borrowing options, and you’ll save money on interest costs over the life of your loan.

 Other peoples’ money: It’s easier to use gifts for your down payment and closing costs with FHA financing.

 Also, sellers can pay up to 6 percent of the loan amount toward a buyer’s closing costs.
-You’re most likely to benefit from that in a buyer’s market, but even in strong markets, you might be able to adjust your offer price enough to entice sellers.
+You’re most likely to benefit from that in a buyer’s market, but even in strong markets, you can potentially adjust your offer price enough to entice sellers.

 Assumable loans: A buyer can “take over” your FHA loan if it’s assumable.
-That means they’ll pick up where you left off—benefiting from lower interest costs (because you’ve already gone through the highest-interest years, which you can see with an amortization table).
-Depending on whether or not rates have changed by the time you sell, the buyer might also enjoy a low-interest rate that’s unavailable in the current environment.
+They pick up where you left off, benefiting from lower interest costs (because you’ve already gone through the highest-interest years, which you can see with an amortization table).
+Depending on whether or not rates change by the time you sell, the buyer might also enjoy a low interest rate that’s unavailable in the current environment.

-A chance to reset: If you’ve recently come out of bankruptcy or foreclosure, it’s easier to get an FHA loan than a loan that does not come with any government guarantee.
-Two or three years after financial hardship is typically enough to qualify for FHA financing.
+A chance to reset: With a recent bankruptcy or foreclosure in your history, FHA loans make it easier to get approved.
+Two or three years after financial hardship is typically enough to qualify for financing.

 How do you Qualify for an FHA Loan?

-The FHA makes it relatively accessible.
-Again, the government guarantees the loan, so lenders are more willing to approve applications.
-However, lenders can (and do) set standards that are stricter than minimum FHA requirements.
+Check with several lenders: Lenders can (and do) set standards that are stricter than minimum FHA requirements.
 If you’re having trouble with one FHA-approved lender, you might have better luck with a different one.
-It’s always wise to shop around.
+It’s always wise to shop around anyway.

-Debt to income ratios: To qualify for an FHA loan, you’ll need to have reasonable debt-to-income ratios.
-The amount you spend on monthly loan payments needs to be “reasonable” when compared to your monthly income.
-Typically you have to be better than 31/43, but in some cases, it’s possible to get approved with D/I ratios closer to 50%.
+Debt to income ratios: To qualify for an FHA loan, you need reasonable debt-to-income ratios.
+The amount you spend on monthly loan payments should be relatively low, compared to your monthly income.
+Typically, it’s best to be lower than 31/43.
+But in some cases, it’s possible to get approved with D/I ratios closer to 50 percent.

 Example: Assume you earn $3,500 per month.